laurent-martin/ibm-ace-manufacturing-test/README.md

 The startup script is provider for convenience: `start_opc.sh`

-The configuration in this startup script allows connection from client using either:
+The configuration in this startup script allows connection from client using both with and without encryption.

-- Message Security Mode = SignAndEncrypt
-- Security Policy = Basic256Sha256

-or

-- Message Security Mode = None
-- Security Policy = None
+(option `--unsecuretransport`)

 ### Note on server generated self signed certificate